Find Affordable College Courses

 $8,367 Average Tuition & Fees

-You’ll be in good company if you decide to attend Western Carolina University.
-It ranked #3 on our 2023 Best Value Physical Sciences Schools list.
-Located in the distant town of Cullowhee, WCU is a public school with a large student population.
+You’ll join some of the best and brightest minds around you if you attend Western Carolina University.
+The school came in at #3 on this year’s Best Value Physical Sciences Schools list.
+Located in the distant town of Cullowhee, WCU is a public college with a fairly large student population.

 The average tuition and fees for an out-of-state undergraduate student at WCU are $8,367 a year.
 The average amount in student loans that physical sciences majors at WCU take out is $21,451.